chazzka/clanekforest/clanek.md

 : Each of the trees gets assigned a random sample of *batch_size* datapoints.

 ranges
- : An array of size
+ : An approriate range of values for each of the features of a dataset.

 max_depth
 : The maximum depth of a tree.